 Selling is easy.
 In fact, it doesn't feel like selling at all because most of the time, you're just solving their problems with solutions that just happen to cost something

 Of course, that's the simple version, but you didn't come here to read War and Peace did you?

-If you want to be an account manager, then you need to:
+If you want to be a key account manager, then you need to:

 - enjoy working with people